JonathanBrouwer/UltimateCore/README.md

 UltimateCore uses gradle to build.
 Just clone UltimateCore and run the build.gradle like all other gradle projects.

 ## Using UltimateCore as Library
-UltimateCore currently does not have a repository.
+You can use JitPack to build against UltimateCore using maven or gradle.
+Take a look at https://jitpack.io/#Bammerbom/UltimateCore